Everything you need to know before sending your child to camp.

 We have decades of experience in managing camper health and wellness which includes communicable disease outbreaks and viruses similar to what we are experiencing with the COVID-19 pandemic.
 We are members of the American Camp Association (ACA) and the Association of Camp Nursing (ACN) and closely monitor their recommendations for camper health and well-being.
 The most updated guidance from these two resources can be found at the links below:

-All medications must be given to the health officer upon arrival at camp.
-The health officer will be responsible for properly administering the medicine on a daily basis, as directed by a physician or parent.
+All medications, including any vitamins or over-the-counter medicines must be given to the health officer upon arrival at camp.
+The health officer will be responsible for properly administering the medicine daily, as directed by a physician or parent.
 All medications are kept under lock and key.
-(Exceptions may be made for inhalers or Epi-pens.)
+(Exceptions may be made for inhalers or Epipens.)
+Campers will not be given prescription or over-the-counter medication without parent’s permission.
 Pack all medicine in a Ziplock bag with camper’s name on the bag.
 Please include in the bag all medication, and a notecard.
-On the notecard please have campers name, medicine name, dosage, time of day that medicine is given, and any special instructions.
+On the notecard, please have campers name, medicine name, dosage, time of day that medicine is given, and any special instructions.

 If your child has allergies, please indicate them on the Camp Health Form and let the counselor know.
 We regularly accommodate children with food and other allergies.